tzutalin/dlib-android/README.md

 * Install Android Debug Bride (ADB).
 You can download it via [Android SDK Manager](https://developer.android.com/sdk/installing/index.html) or $ sudo apt-get install android-tools-adb

+* Prepare an Android device for test

 * [Optional] You can download a specific Android-OpenCV from http://opencv.org/downloads.html.
 Download the version and copy the folders in native SDK to dlib-android/third_party/opencv.
 (Currently, itis 3.1)

-* Prepare an Android device for test
+* [Optional] You can use [NDK Download script](https://github.com/tzutalin/android-ndk-downloader) to specify the version of NDK to download

 ### Build and Run
 * You can change the compiler architecture in dlib-android/jni/Application.mk